mattmuller0/cookiecutter-bioinformatics/{{cookiecutter.project_slug}}/README.md

 ├── data
 │   ├── processed       <- The final, canonical processed data
 │   └── raw             <- The original, immutable data dump.
-├── workflows           <- Workflow scripts, e.g., for nextlfow or slurm ├── notebooks           <- Jupyter notebooks or Rmarkdown files for exploratory analysis ├── code                <- Code for use in this project.
+├── workflows           <- Workflow scripts, e.g., for nextflow or slurm ├── notebooks           <- Jupyter notebooks or Rmarkdown files for exploratory analysis ├── code                <- Code for use in this project.
 ├── writing             <- Manuscripts preparation